-Disturbing resarch from a recent survey by Community Led Homes found 900,000 Britons think it would take more than a week for their dead bodies to be found.
+Disturbing research from a recent survey by Community Led Homes found 900,000 Britons think it would take more than a week for their dead bodies to be found and fear dying alone.

 Living alone versus living with others

 At the start of 2020 it was revealed that 1 in 10 British adults (11%) who live alone say it would take more than a week for their body to be found compared to 3% who live with others.

 From my roles as energy advisor and care support worker I can quite believe these figures.
 Visiting elderly people alone in their homes was quite depressing, many would not hear from family or neighbours at all for weeks on end.

 Many older people chose to stay in their family home alone rather than down sizing or moving to community living.
 Leaving a home you have lived in with the family is just too hard.

 Community Led Homes is encouraging people to consider community led housing as a way of combating the challenges of solo living and loneliness.